diagram money concept scaled

 Putting Personal Finances at Risk

-According to the QuickBooks survey referenced above (the QuickBooks State of Cash Flow Report), 46% of small businesses have once used their private funds to keep their business running.
-Considering the notoriously bad lending options from legacy institutions, the temptation to dip into your personal finances is understandable – but it needlessly jeopardizes your and your family’s financial security.
-Should your business fail to right its course, family estate issues will distract you from managing your business and divert focus away from your business when it needs it most.
+When you have a small business, the line between personal and business funds can be blurred.
+78% of startup businesses rely exclusively on their own personal funds to get started, and even more might use funds from family and friends to try and grow.
+Considering the notoriously bad lending options from legacy institutions, the temptation to dip into your personal finances is understandable – but it needlessly jeopardizes your family's financial security.
+Should your business fail to right its course, family estate issues will divert focus away from your business when it needs it most.

-High-interest, one-size-fits-all personal loans are too expensive for long-term sustainability, and they aren’t made with the immediate cash flow shifts inherent to eCommerce in mind.
-The solution requires more advanced and modern lending strategies that correlate cash advances with real-time sales – something only possible with the automated financial reporting techniques primarily made possible by eCommerce.
+High-interest, one-size-fits-all personal loans are too expensive for long-term sustainability, and they aren't made with the immediate cash flow shifts inherent to eCommerce in mind.
+The solution requires more advanced and modern lending strategies that correlate cash advances with real-time sales – something only possible with the automated financial reporting techniques of eCommerce.

-Since eCommerce has spurred much of the finely honed, data-intensive financial strategies now widespread for businesses in general, it’s only natural that these same advantages be fully leveraged for superior cash flow management amongst the independent online retail community.
-Fortunately, doing so has never been easier.
+Since eCommerce has spurred much of the finely honed, data-intensive financial strategies now widespread for businesses in general, it's only natural that these same advantages be fully leveraged for superior cash flow management among the independent online retail community.
+Fortunately, doing so with better eCommerce seller financing options has never been easier.

 Financing for Amazon FBA Cash Flow Issues

-If you’re feeling a cash crunch due to your reliance on FBA and its ingrained cash-access delays, you will best serve your multi-faceted needs by securing an alternate financing arrangement that works with you, not against you.
+If you're feeling a cash crunch due to your reliance on FBA and its ingrained cash-access delays, you will best serve your multifaceted needs by securing a financing arrangement that works with you, not against you.
 Without being dependent on central financial institutions, online merchants everywhere are maintaining their competitive edge by turning to private eCommerce lending strategies explicitly built for eCommerce business models and the most urgent needs of online sellers.

 This industry-specific financing solution is an efficient and modern way to access the cash needed to function fluidly during the delays between FBA purchases and the distribution of profits.
 Unlike a traditional bank loan, private financing options send funds directly to your account, with repayment terms associated precisely with your actual sales performance.